mateoolarte/miconomy/README.md

 - Clone this repo
 - Run on terminal `yarn` to install dependencies
+- Create a `.env` file and ask a teammate to share the content
 - Run on terminal `yarn dev` and start rocking

 ## Available commands